Israel's military warns it will attack Gaza City 'very broadly soon'

 He added that troops are "in formation" surrounding the Gaza Strip for the next stage of operations.

-Two main routes remained open until 4 p.m. local time Saturday, or 9 a.m.
-ET.

-Meanwhile, the Rafah crossing in southern Gaza was expected to be open until 5 p.m. local time (10 a.m.
+The Rafah crossing in southern Gaza was expected to be open until 5 p.m. local time Saturday (10 a.m.
 ET) for Americans attempting to leave Gaza, a senior State Department official said.
 U.S. officials estimate that between 500 and 600 Palestinian Americans are in Gaza, but it is unclear how many are seeking to leave.

 Efforts to flee northern Gaza have also been complicated by Israel's ongoing airstrikes and military presence.
 Large numbers of Israeli troops and armored vehicles are assembled just outside Gaza's border fence.